 The Music Department offers three summer camps for youth:

 July 10–15, 2017, String Camp 2017, Artistic Director Emily Chen.
 Join us for a week of fun music making!
 This full day string camp is open to all students of bowed string instruments from grades 3-12 and will offer a variety of high quality music courses, including string orchestra, small chamber ensembles, music history and theory classes, interactive workshops, evening concerts and activities, and guest performances.
 The overnight option is available to those entering the 7th grade this coming Fall and up through grade 12; they will check-in on July 8th.

 July 15–July 21, 2018, Chamber Music Intensive 2017, Allison Lacasse, Artistic Director.
 Join URI Faculty & Guest Artists for a week of woodwind, brass, and percussion chamber music!
 This unique and intimate camp is an opportunity to perform solo repertoire with an accompanist and chamber music with new friends.

 July 22–28, 2018, The Jazz Camp at Newport sponsored by Salve Regina and the University of Rhode Island, the Jazz Camp at Newport is an exciting opportunity for students ages 14-18 to meet new people, learn from experienced music professors and discover the depths of their talent during a weeklong series of classes, rehearsals and more.

 URI’s Campus Recreation will host a number of programs this summer for participants of all ages.
 Recreation experts will teach everything from swimming in the water, sailing or kayaking on the water, or learning to rescue people from the water throughout the summer.
 Land lovers may enjoy camps for soccer, baseball, athletic performance training and a host of other programs.
-Visit Campus Recreation in late spring for details.
+Visit Campus Recreation for details.

 For Adults – Get Credit for Summer